yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: UnitTriggerable

-??? example  "Create a [terrainFeature/improvement] on this tile"
-	Example: "Create a [Forest] on this tile"

-	Applicable to: UnitTriggerable

-??? example  "Turn this tile into a [baseTerrain]"
+??? example  "Turn this tile into a [terrain] tile"
-	Example: "Turn this tile into a [Grassland]"
+	Example: "Turn this tile into a [Unknown] tile"

 	Applicable to: UnitTriggerable